dfinnis/Libft/README.md

 ### Example

-Let's create an example *pseudo_cat.c* at the root of this project.
+Let's create at the root of this repo an example *pseudo_cat.c*, which uses our libft functions.

 ```c
 #include "ft_printf/ft_printf.h"